Skip to main content

 Social Support as a Buffer Against Stress

-Decades of research on social support consistently show that people with strong social connections, people who have someone to talk to, manage stress more effectively than those who are socially isolated.
+Decades of research on social support find a fairly consistent pattern: people with strong social connections tend to manage stress better than people who are socially isolated.
+They often report recovering more quickly from difficult events and experiencing less anxiety.

 When You Can't Talk to Someone You Know